Unless you’re an Olympic athlete, you probably know deep down that you don’t move enough.

 9. March while Heating Lunch

 Okay, you’re going to have to accept that you’ll look like a lunatic.
-But marching in place while you’re waiting for your lunch to heat up in the microwave is a great way to add some steps when you weren’t doing anything anyway.
+But marching in place while you’re waiting for your lunch to heat up in the microwave is a great way to increase your step count when you weren’t doing anything anyway.

 So you’re not comfortable marching in the breakroom or kitchen?
 March in place wherever you are comfy, like in the bathroom while you’re brushing your teeth.